İskenderun: Modern era

-In 2012 İskenderun district was divided into three new districts, leading to the formation of the Arsuz, Payas (merging other parts from Dörtyol) and İskenderiye districts.
+At the 2013 reorganisation, İskenderun district lost a large part of its territory to the new district Arsuz.

 In February 2023, the city was heavily damaged by powerful earthquakes and subsequent floods and fires.
 On 8 February 2023, the fire at the Port of Iskenderun was extinguished but broke out again the next day.

 Geography

 İskenderun is located on the eastern Mediterranean coast on the Gulf of İskenderun, at the foot of the Nur Mountains (Amanos Mountains).

+Composition

+There are 45 neighbourhoods in İskenderun District: